newptcai/BeeEncoder.jl/README.md

 ```
 You can check that all the constraints are satisfied.

-<font size="+2">⚠️ </font> But here is a caveat -- you must run `BumbleBEE` with the current directory set at where the file
+<font size="+2">⚠️ </font> But here is a caveat -- you must run `BumbleBEE` with the current
+directory `PWD` set to be where the file
 `BumbleBEE` is.
-You cannot use any other directory.
+You cannot use any other directory 🤦.
 For example if you try
 ```
 && bee20170615/BumbleBEE bee20170615/beeSolver/bExamples/ex_sat.bee
 ```